Sokilskill/drive-rentals/README.en.md

 - **Rental Booking:** Place rental orders for cars directly from the application.

+# Car Listings Filter

+This filter allows for convenient selection of cars based on brand, hourly price, and mileage in miles.
+You can also choose "All" to display the entire list of this category.

+## Features

+- **Form State Persistence:** The form automatically saves entered data even when navigating to other pages and returning.

+- **Convenient Filter Display:** For a better understanding of the applied filter.

+- **Load More:** The "Load More" button adds new listings.
+If there is no more data on the server, the button is hidden.

+## Usage

+1. Choose the car brand, hourly price, and mileage.
+2. Press the "Load More" button to add new listings.

 ## Technical Details

 - **Frontend:** Implemented in React with the use of Redux for managing the